timosalm/tap-spring-developer-workshop/workshop/content/exercises/more-factors.md

 The tenth factor emphasizes the **importance of keeping all of our environments as similar as possible** to minimize potential discrepancies that could lead to unexpected behavior in production.
 **Containers play a crucial role in achieving this** by encapsulating the application and its dependencies, including the operating system, ensuring that it runs consistently across different environments.

-As we have mentioned earlier in this workshop TAP uses Cloud Native Buildpacks (CNBs) detect what is needed to compile and run an application based on the application's source code.
+As we have mentioned earlier in this workshop, TAP uses Cloud Native Buildpacks (CNBs) to detect what is needed to compile and run an application based on the application's source code.
 The application is then compiled and packaged in a container image with best practices in mind by the appropriate buildpack.

 The biggest benefits of CNBs are increased security, minimized risk, and increased developer productivity because they don't need to care much about the details of how to build a container.